bitizen248/coolblue-assignment/pathfinder/README.md

 # PathFinder
-PathFinder is a service for finding the shortest path for vehicles in array of points.
+PathFinder is a service for finding the shortest vehicle path in an array of points.
-For solving this problem, we use the OR-Tools library.
+To solve this problem, we use the OR-Tools library.

 ## Setup and run
 Service uses poetry for package management.
 To install all dependencies, run: